Meet our Team

 Kevin Freeman

 Kevin Freeman joined the board in May of 2024.
-He is married to Karen Freeman.
-They have four children.
-Kevin is the chief legal officer of a Billings' based engineering and construction company.
-He lived in China for several years and has traveled to several countries to support humanitarian efforts.
+He is married to Karen Freeman and they have four children.
+Kevin is the chief legal officer of a Billings-based engineering and construction company.
+He lived in China with his wife for several years and has traveled to several countries to support humanitarian efforts.

 -